 B. Elected officers shall form the Executive Committee:

 The Officers of Senate shall be elected at a regularly scheduled meeting each July, with the exception of the Chair-Elect which will occur at a regularly scheduled meeting each May, using the following procedures:

 - Nominations may be made to the Chair of the nominations and Elections Committee.
-Only current members with one year of service on the senate shall be eligible for nomination as Chair-Elect.
-The Secretary and Treasurer positions may be filled by current members without regards to years of service on the Senate.
+The Chair-Elect, Secretary and Treasurer positions may be filled by current members without regards to years of service on the Senate.
 A firm time will be set to close all nominations and absolutely no nominations can be accepted after that time.